hydrusnetwork/hydrus/docs/running_from_source.md

 === "Linux"

-    _You do not need to run this as sudo, and doing so may cause some things not to work.
+    _You do not need to run the setup script as sudo, and doing so may cause some things not to work.
 Just regular you in a normal terminal._

     The file is `setup_venv.sh`.
 You may be able to double-click it.
 If not, open a terminal in the folder and type: